kineticstoolkit/kineticstoolkit/README.md

 Kinetics Toolkit
 ================

-Kinetics Toolkit (ktk) is an in-house biomechanical library developed exclusively in Python, by Professor Félix Chénier at Université du Québec à Montréal.
+Kinetics Toolkit (ktk) is a pure-python biomechanical library developed by Professor Félix Chénier at Université du Québec à Montréal, Canada.
+It does not attempt to provide user-friendly graphical user interfaces (apart from the Player class to visualize 3d kinematics) or other magical blackboxes that process everything automatically.
+It is rather a framework that aims to integrate flexible classes and functions in a way that facilitates research in biomechanics.
+It is addressed mainly to researchers and students in biomechanics, who want to understand and control their data.
+This is why a particular effort is made on API documentation, with examples and tutorials.

 [Laboratory website](https://felixchenier.uqam.ca)